Purpose: share serial port over the network using TCP protocol.

 To avoid write collisions for a known data protocol (where data from many clients may be sent in small chunks), it is recommended to use Wait for complete data transformer or another transformer.
 This will help to ensure that the data sent to COM port is a complete packet and does not consist of small fragments mixed in random order from multiple clients.

-Control port can be used only by TCP Client device.
+Control port can be used only by TCP Client.

 Number of TCP clients is not limited.